top of page

 COMMISSIONED RESEARCH PROJECT

-Applications are now open for the NDRP's first Commissioned Research Project.
-This project will focus on improving the transition of young people with disability from education and training into employment.
+Applications have now closed for the NDRP's first Commissioned Research Project.
+This project focuses on improving the transition of young people with disability from education and training into careers that connect to their goals and interests.

 On this page: